Earth Day

 Learn about sustainability initiatives that support Earth Day

 At Concordia, every day is considered Earth Day.
-Here are some of the initiatives, programs and projects that run 365 days per year to keep this important movement growing — and in which you can become involved.
+Here are some of the initiatives, programs and projects that run 365 days a year to keep this important movement growing — learn more about how you can get involved.

 Zero Waste Concordia